JakobDeutloff/ReturnPeriods/visualisation/README.md

-This folder contains the scripts and some of the data needed for the visualisation.
-The rest of the data can be found in the return_periods_ERA5 folder.
+This folder contains the scripts needed for the visualisation.
+The data which is used can be found under return_periods_ERA5/regridded and Forecast/statistics